ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 #NoIDontHateReligiousGroupsYouFuckingIdiots

+inbucoiehwbvopvbewroivjhebipvoijwhebropviweqwiohjbefpowejirbfuewohfbiueqwbfhjowebriufgvbewrviupehwfoivniuefwdjovjnwoepifvoen

 The Geometry Dash level "BombCraft Extended" by BCMGF1137 is full of complete bullshit.
+I will debunk all the false claims in the level pretty soon, so stay tuned.

 And also Blue's doxxing was NOT done with malicious intent, I WAS TRYING TO FUCKING COMPLIMENT HIM JESUS FUCKING CHRIST, so STOP CALLING ME A DOXXER >:(